primus/fortress-maximus/README.md

 });
 ```

-To figure out which event we've validated you can check the supplied error
+To figure out which was the event that did not pass validation you can check
-object.
-We add an `event` property on it with the name of the event we've failed
+the supplied error object.
+We add an `event` property to it with the name of
-to validate.
+the event.

 ```js
 primus.on('invalid', function invalid(err, args) {